Local & National

 When you attend an accredited college or university, you can expect:

 A Quality Education: Accreditation means that a college, university, institution or program meets standards of quality for faculty, curriculum, administration, library, financial management and student services.

 Financial Aid Opportunities: You can only obtain federal financial assistance if your college or university has appropriate accreditation from an organization recognized by the United States Department of Education.

 Credits that Transfer: If you ever want to transfer your college credits to continue your education, accreditation is an important factor when a college or university is deciding whether to accept transfer credits from your previous school.

 The Higher Learning Commission is a regional accreditation agency that accredits degree granting institutions of higher education that are based in the 19-state North Central region of the United States.
 Institutions that the Commission accredits are evaluated against the Commission’s Criteria for Accreditation, a set of standards that institutions must meet to receive and/or maintain accredited status.

 Individual Fox Valley Technical College programs may secure additional accreditation related to their occupational area as available.
-For more information, contact Dr. Patti Frohrib, Director of College Effectiveness, at 920-735-5611 or email@example.com.
+For more information, contact Michele Zick, Director, Accreditation & Planning, at 920-993-5110 or email@example.com.